olaurino/mapping-vodml/002-mapping-vodml.md

 The extension to the VOTable schema is reproduced in [@sec:schema].

-VODMLReference
+VODMLReference { #sec:vodmlref }
 --------------

 This XML type represents a reference to a single element in a VO-DML/XML document.
-It take over the role of the `@utype` attribute in this regards.
+It takea over the role of the `@utype` attribute in this regards.
 Whenever we wish to refer to instances of the VODMLReference type we will call them **vodmlref**-s.
 A vodmlref is a string with the following
 syntax: